Manufacturing Day is your day

 When students tour foundries and metalcasting suppliers, they learn first-hand about the nearly 200,000 jobs in our industry.
 They also gain an appreciation for the importance of castings, as they learn that they are seldom more than 10 feet away from a casting.
 For many, it's an experience they won't soon forget.

 It is the commitment of AFS, through its Strategic Plan, to see a growing number of metalcasters participate in MFG Day each year.
-If your company plans to participate in MFG Day, or would like more information about how to do so, please call Richard Jefferson at (847) 824-0181 ext.
-281.
+This is how Manufacturing Day happened at one AFS Corporate Member.

 MFG Day at AFS Headquarters